Azure/Industrial-IoT/docs/howto-use-cert-services.md

 4. In `Edit Certificate Group Details` you can modify the Subject Name and Lifetime of your CA and application certificates.
 5. Enter a valid Subject in the valid, e.g. `CN=My CA Root, O=MyCompany, OU=MyDepartment`.
 6. Click on the `Save` button.
-1. If you hit a 'forbidden' error at this point, the user you are logged in with doesn't have the rights to modify or create a new root cert.
+7. If you hit a 'forbidden' error at this point, the user you are logged in with doesn't have the rights to modify or create a new root cert.
 By default the user who deployed the service has management and signing roles with the service, other users need to be added to the 'Approver', 'Writer' or 'Administrator' roles as appropriate in the AzureAD application registration.
-7. Click on the `Details` button.
+8. Click on the `Details` button.
 The `View Certificate Group Details` should display the updated information.
-8. Click on the `Renew CA Certificate` button to issue your first root CA certificate.
+9. Click on the `Renew CA Certificate` button to issue your first root CA certificate.
 Press `Ok` to proceed.
-9. After a few seconds the `Certificate Details` are shown.
+10. After a few seconds the `Certificate Details` are shown.
 Press `Issuer` or `Crl` to download the latest CA certificate and CRL for distribution to your OPC UA applications.
-10. Now the OPC UA Certificate Management Service is ready to issue certificates for OPC UA applications.
+11. Now the OPC UA Certificate Management Service is ready to issue certificates for OPC UA applications.

 ## Secure OPC UA applications

 ### Step 1: Register your OPC UA application

+**Important Note:** The 'Writer' role is required to register an application.

 1. Open your certificate service at `https://myResourceGroup-app.azurewebsites.net` and login.
 2. Navigate to the `Register New` page.